Frisbee Gardens Images

 You'll enjoy the quaintness of the Allotment Garden.
 But don't expect to see many traditional vegetables in here!
 Oops.

-And lots of pretty, fluffy things fill the Birthday Rose Garden.
+And lots of pretty, fluffy things still fill the Birthday Rose Garden.
 Well - that's what you'd expect, after all, in a rose garden, which also has peonies and irises.
+Though quite a few roses which started life here have been moved out into sunnier places.

 Birthday Rose Garden Images

-The Rockery behind the garage, however, is underwhelming, and the small Lavender garden which surrounds the dog kennels gets so scruffy by mid-summer I dare not take any photographs.
-Well - perhaps just of the blue flowering Agapanthus!
+The Rockery behind the garage, however, is underwhelming, though the Camellias which have taken over the air space are beautiful in spring.
+And the small Lavender garden which surrounds the dog kennels gets so scruffy by mid-summer I dare not take any photographs.
+Well - perhaps a few, particularly of the blue flowering Agapanthus!

 The Poor Frisbee Lawn!